Bidens open holidays with Christmas tree and ‘friendsgiving’ | Federal News Network

-WASHINGTON (AP) — Jill Biden opened the holiday season at the White House on Monday by breaking off a small branch from the official Blue Room tree and giving it – along with a big smooch — to her toddler grandson.
+WASHINGTON (AP) — Jill Biden opened the holiday season at the White House by breaking off a sprig from the official Blue Room tree and giving it — and a big smooch — to her toddler grandson.

-“Look how beautiful this is,” the first lady said of the 18 1/2-foot (5.6 meter) Fraser fir that was delivered to her Pennsylvania Avenue doorstep by Clydesdale horses named Ben and Winston, who pulled a wagon carrying the tree.
+“Look how beautiful this is,” the first lady said of the 18 1/2-foot (5.6 meter) Fraser fir that was delivered by wagon to her Pennsylvania Avenue doorstep by Clydesdale horses named Ben and Winston.

 The White House Christmas decorations will be revealed on the Monday after Thanksgiving, the first lady said.

-She also was joined by a D.C.
+Jill Biden was joined by a D.C.
 Army National Guard family to honor the National Guard’s role in responding to the COVID-19 pandemic, her office said.
 She has been using her new role to help highlight and rally support for military families from across the country through an initiative named Joining Forces.
-The Bidens’ late son, Beau — for whom the toddler grandson is named — served in the Delaware Army National Guard.

-Later Monday, the first lady was joining President Biden, the commander in chief, on a trip to the Army’s Fort Bragg in North Carolina to celebrate “friendsgiving” with service members and military families.
-The term combines the words “friend” and “Thanksgiving” and refers to a large meal among friends that’s eaten during the Thanksgiving season.
+At Fort Bragg, the meal was held in a large hanger replete with pumpkin and pine cone centerpieces for about 250 servicemembers and families.
+Jill Biden spoke first, stepping out from behind a table to walk the room, talking to families about their late son, Beau, who served in the Delaware National Guard, and how she understood how hard it was to be away during holidays.
+She talked about how proud she was of the troops before introducing the president, who echoed her praise.

+“You do so much, your families do so much,” President Biden said.
+“You’re the finest military the world has ever seen … and I’m so damn proud to be associated with you.”

 Copyright